BT to cut 13,000 jobs and leave London HQ

-Chief Executive Gavin Patterson sought to keep shareholders on side by maintaining its dividend and agreeing a new pension funding plan to give investors confidence about the long-term outlook.
+Chief Executive Gavin Patterson sought to keep shareholders on side by maintaining its dividend and agreeing a new pension funding plan as part of an attempt to modernize the former state-owned telecoms monopoly.

-BT will hire about 6,000 new engineers and front line customer service staff to support its roll out of a fiber and 5G mobile networks.
+BT, which owns Britain’s biggest mobile operator EE, said it would hire about 6,000 new engineers and front line customer service staff to support its roll out of fiber and 5G networks.

 “This position of strength will enable us to build on the disciplined delivery and risk reduction of the last financial year, a period during which we delivered overall in-line with our financial and operational commitments whilst addressing many uncertainties,” he said on Thursday.